Geeveston - Dover

 Population growth drivers in Geeveston - Dover are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch's analysis shows Geeveston-Dover's population is approximately 4,501 as of February 2026.
-This figure reflects an increase of 450 people (11.1%) since the 2021 Census, which reported a population of 4,051.
+Based on AreaSearch's analysis, Geeveston - Dover's population is around 4,501 as of Feb 2026.
+This reflects an increase of 450 people (11.1%) since the 2021 Census, which reported a population of 4,051 people.
 The change is inferred from the estimated resident population of 4,383 from the ABS as of June 2024 and an additional 137 validated new addresses since the Census date.
-This results in a density ratio of 5.4 persons per square kilometer.
-Geeveston-Dover's growth of 11.1% since the 2021 census exceeded the state average of 5.3%.
-Population growth was primarily driven by interstate migration, contributing approximately 48.1% of overall population gains during recent periods.
+This population level equates to a density ratio of 5.4 persons per square kilometer, providing ample space per person.
+Geeveston - Dover's 11.1% growth since the 2021 census exceeded the state (5.3%) and the Rest of Tas., marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 48.1% of overall population gains during recent periods, although all drivers, including overseas migration and natural growth, were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, Tasmania State Government's Regional/LGA projections are used, released in 2022 with a base year of 2021.
-Considering projected demographic shifts, an above median population growth is projected for the area, expected to increase by 615 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 11.0% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, an above-median population growth for national regional areas is projected, with the area expected to increase by 615 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 11.0% in total over the 17 years.

 Frequently Asked Questions - Population